 Chef Anna specializes in formal multi-course dinners.
 These are often served as small plates or tapas-style.

 A formal multi-course dinner can range from five to twelve courses, and will cover a wide variety of menu options.
-These dinners are for formal, private events and occasions.
+These dinners are for private events and special occasions.
 Prior to every event, I will meet with each client to get to know them better and personalize a menu that fits their palette.
 The menu will also reflect the freshest most natural ingredients currently in season.
 No two menus are ever identical.
 I believe food has an infinite amount of exploration.
 Why limit ourselves with what is limitless?

 During a dinner, my emphasis is on the entire experience, endeavoring to make each plate a work of art.
 One hundred percent is given towards flavor, one hundred percent towards presentation, and one hundred percent towards creating an unforgettable experience.